William McGillivray: Competition with Astor

 The rising costs and fall in profits were largely attributed to the intensified competition with John Jacob Astor and the HBC and the disruptions in the European market caused by the French Revolution.
 At first the NWC had collaborated with Astor in that McTavish had established a branch in New York in 1796 to avoid the East India Company's monopoly, and they shared some of the same trade routes to China.
 This cooperation was only essential for a small amount of time, only lasted for small amount of time, or both.
 Nonetheless, Astor was involved with further trade that also followed the same commercial trade circuits as the NWC.
 There was also some brief cooperation with John Ogilvy's Michilimackinac Company.
 Over time, American pressure at their shared Pacific trading post on the mouth of the Columbia River was applied to the NWC in a subtle but systematic fashion, and to retain his freedom, McGillivray contemplated negotiating with the East India Company, and establishing a trading post on the Canadian Pacific Coast.

-David Thompson had attempted to "gain a direct line of communication with the Orient" through his western explorations of 1810-1811, however, by the time he arrived in July of 1811, Astor's men coming by sea were already present on the mouth of the Columbia River.
+David Thompson had attempted to "gain a direct line of communication with the Orient" through his western explorations of 1810-1811, however, by the time he arrived in July 1811, Astor's men coming by sea were already present on the mouth of the Columbia River.
 For some years many American and Canadian vessels made profitable runs on this trading circuit, but (as mentioned above) the American's applied systemic pressure.